 What does Weller pottery look like?

 Weller pottery varies widely by line.
 Sicardo pieces have a shimmering, color-shifting metallic glaze.
 Hudson pieces feature soft pastel backgrounds with painted florals or wildlife.
 Louwelsa has dark brown-to-orange shading with hand-painted designs.
 Woodcraft mimics tree bark with applied woodland animals.
-The common thread is American art pottery quality: heavy stoneware bodies, careful glaze work, and decorative rather than strictly utilitarian design.
+The common thread is American art pottery quality: heavy stoneware bodies, careful glaze work, and decorative design.

 Is Weller pottery still being made?